cissagatto/pairComparison/README.md

-# Pairwise Comparison of Methods in Machine Learning Metrics
+### Paired Comparison of Methods in Machine Learning

-## Overview

-This repository contains R functions designed to compare methods across a CSV files that represents various metrics in machine learning evaluation.
-The function calculates how many datasets each method outperforms compared to other methods.
-Results are organized and saved as CSV files in a specified folder for easy interpretation and further analysis.
+A paired comparison of methods in machine learning refers to a direct comparison between two models or algorithms across multiple tasks or datasets.
+The goal is to determine which model performs better in a head-to-head comparison on a set of metrics, such as accuracy, precision, recall, or any other relevant performance measure.
+In this context, each dataset serves as a paired observation, where the performance of one model is directly compared to the performance of another.
+This method is particularly useful for understanding the relative strengths and weaknesses of different models in specific scenarios.

 ## How to cite